 Chilean painter, born on May 17, 1846 in Santiago and died on April 20, 1912.
 Considered one of the "four masters of Chilean painting", he/she was mentor to a whole generation of artists, who consider it their spiritual director, who imposed a severe discipline in front of the easel.

-He studied humanities at the National Institute, at the end of which went on to the University of Chile, where he got his Bachelor's degree in law.
-Although initially he thought practicing law, he enrolled in the Academy of painting in Santiago to take classes under the direction of Alessandro Cicarelli.
+He studied humanities at the National Institute, at the end of which went on to the University of Chile, where he/she got his Bachelor's degree in law.
+Although initially he/she thought practicing law, he/she enrolled in the Academy of painting in Santiago to take classes under the direction of Alessandro Cicarelli.
 This decision gave a turnaround of his life, decided to surrender to his pictorial vocation, then took a trip to Europe to expand his training, which took him to Paris.
-During the ten years he spent in the capital of the Seine he met different styles of painting, such as the Art Déco, Cubism and the preimpresionismo of the Barbizon school, but it was mostly influenced by Delacroix, who took the taste for reflect historical scenes in his paintings, which were provided with a realistic touch that sets apart it from other artists of his time.
+During the ten years he/she spent in the capital of the Seine he/she met different styles of painting, such as the Art Déco, Cubism and the preimpresionismo of the Barbizon school, but it was mostly influenced by Delacroix, who took the taste for reflect historical scenes in his paintings, which were provided with a realistic touch that sets apart it from other artists of his time.